mui/material-ui/docs/src/pages/style/color/color.md

 const theme = createMuiTheme({
   palette: {
     primary: {
-      light: '#757ce8',
       main: '#3f50b5',
-      dark: '#002884',
-      contrastText: '#fff',
     },
     secondary: {
-      light: '#ff7961',
       main: '#f44336',
-      dark: '#ba000d',
-      contrastText: '#000',
     },
   },
 });
 ```

-### In the documentation

-To test a [material.io/color](https://material.io/color) color sceme with the Material-UI
-documentation, simply copy the URL (there is an IconButton in the top right-hand corner of the page)
-and past it in the TextField below.
-Alternatively, you can enter hex values in the Primary and Secondary TextFields.

-{{"demo": "pages/style/color/ColorChooser.js", "hideHeader": true}}

 ## Color palette